 Wasteful: Every node that runs the blockchain has to maintain consensus across the blockchain.
 This offers very low downtime and makes data stored on the blockchain forever unchangeable.
-However, all this is wasteful, because each node repeats a task to reach consensus.
+However, all this is wasteful because each node repeats a task to reach a consensus.

 - A Blockchain is a chain of blocks that contain information

 - The blockchain is not Bitcoin, but it is the technology behind Bitcoin

 - Each block has a hash of the previous block